sapphirecheats/sapphire-lite-clicker/README.md

 # Information
-C# Free, Open-sourced Minecraft clicker, has standard features & is easy to expand upon.
+Free C# open-sourced Minecraft auto clicker with standard features and easily expandable.

-Officially compatible with Vanilla, LabyMod, Forge, Badlion Client & Lunar Client.
+Officially compatible with **Vanilla, LabyMod, Forge, Badlion Client** and **Lunar Client**.

 ## About our other products
 If you would like to try our paid software, check out our site [here](https://sapphire.ac) or our discord [here](https://discord.sapphire.ac).

-All of our free software is developed with the community in mind to either supply free alternatives or a way to introduce new developers to a useful code environment.
-With that being said, we have to sustain ourselves so the free products we release are very limited so checking out our paid software is much appreciated.
+All of our free software is developed with the community in mind to either supply free alternatives or a way to introduce new developers to a useful development environment.
+We deeply value any interest in our products.
+While we do offer limited functionality in our free software, we encourage users to explore our paid options to unlock the premium experiences we offer.
+Your support allows us to continue developing innovative solutions and maintain our commitment to quality.

 ## Compiling
-Due to licensing issues, GunaUI could not be directly released in this repo.
-You'll need to obtain & import GunaUI to compile or remove the ui elements using GunaUI.
+Due to licensing issues, GunaUI could not be directly released in this repository.
+You'll need to obtain and import GunaUI to compile or remove the UI elements using GunaUI.